SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 Treatment of events
 ===================

-When the *evrc* plug-in is loaded and configured, the locations of the preferred origins of events are compared with the defined regions.
+When the *evrc* plugin is loaded and configured, the locations of the preferred origins of events are compared with the defined regions.
 Events within a positive and a negative region are flagged positive and negative, respectively.

 #.
 When activating :confval:`rc.readEventTypeFromBNA` the type of positive events is set according
    to the eventType defined in :ref:`BNA headers <sec-evrc-bna>`.
    The type of negative events is set according to :confval:`rc.eventTypeNegative`.
-   Prepend 'accept' to the list of polygons to unse the type of negative events.
+   Prepend 'accept' to the list of polygons to unset the type of negative events.
 #.
 When :confval:`rc.readEventTypeFromBNA` is inactive, the event type is set
    based on :confval:`rc.eventTypePositive` and :confval:`rc.eventTypeNegative`: